Who has to have a RST?

 Please go to RST skills recognition and equivalents for more information.

-Please download the following document for comprehensive information about Recreational Skippers Ticket requirements for Leisure Craft Operations.
+Please download the following document for comprehensive information about the Departmentís policy for Recreational Skippers Ticket requirements for Leisure Craft Operations.

 |Recreational Skipper's Ticket (RST): Requirements for hire and drive vessels||Kb|